openjdk/guide/src/index.md

 ### Becoming an Author

 Becoming an [Author](https://openjdk.java.net/bylaws#author) is the first step.
 To achieve this you need to contribute two non-trivial changes to the project in which you wish to become an Author.
-Once your changes are pushed into the code base and has been vetted enough to determine that the changes was indeed good changes you can go ahead and send an email to the project lead of that particular project and ask to be added as an Author.
+Once your changes are pushed into the code base and has been vetted enough to determine that the changes were indeed good changes you can go ahead and send an email to the project lead of that particular project and ask to be added as an Author.

 As an Author you have the formal right to produce changesets for inclusion into the projects code base, but you will need a sponsor to perform the actual push.
 You'll also have write access to [JBS](#jbs---jdk-bug-system).